 The hub of campus activity is the Gallagher Center, where students can gather in a relaxed atmosphere.
-Located in the lower level are a food court and a coffee bar with adjacent vending machines, conference room, multi-purpose room, lounges, a game room, computer kiosks, an ATM, and a change machine.
+Located in the lower level are a food court and a coffee bar with adjacent vending machines, conference room, multi-purpose room, lounges, pool tables, computer kiosks and an ATM.
 Some administrative and student offices also can be found in the building.
 Lockers may be checked out through the campus activities office.
 The upper level houses the university's main gymnasium and athletics offices.